Waterford Historical Society (Connecticut) official seal.

 In 1896, Marian Nevins MacDowell purchased land in Peterborough, New Hampshire, for a summer home, providing a tranquil woodland setting she believed would benefit Edward's work as a composer.
 There they established the MacDowell Colony for aspiring and practicing artists of every art form, including composers, playwrights, photographers, poets and more.
 After MacDowell's passing at age 47 due to poor health, Marian, herself an accomplished pianist, went on tour to perform his works to raise funds for the Colony.
 She performed for women's musical clubs called MacDowell Clubs throughout the United States.

 The MacDowell Colony, now known simply as MacDowell, flourishes today with hundreds of artists in residence annually.
-Some of the luminaries who have created works at the Colony include composers Aaron Copland and Leonard Bernstein; playwrights Thornton Wilder and Wendy Wasserstein; and authors Willa Cather, Jonathan Franzen and James Baldwin.
+Among the many luminaries who have created works at the Colony are composers Aaron Copland and Leonard Bernstein; playwrights Thornton Wilder and Wendy Wasserstein; and authors Willa Cather, Jonathan Franzen and James Baldwin.

-The Waterford Historical Society will hold its 6th annual Art In Waterford: Past+Present+Future event in the Rufus and Margo Rose Theater Barn at the Eugene O’Neill Theater Center in Waterford, Connecticut, featuring a juried art show from Friday, October 25 through Sunday, October 27 and a fundraising piano concert of works by Edward MacDowell on the afternoon of Saturday, Oct.
-26.
+The Waterford Historical Society will hold its 6th annual Art In Waterford: Past+Present+Future juried art show in the Rufus and Margo Rose Theater Barn at the Eugene O’Neill Theater Center in Waterford, Connecticut, from Friday, October 25 through Sunday, October 27 from 10 a.m. to 3 p.m. each day.